Nadia Boulanger: Professional life

 In 1910, Annette Dieudonné became a student of Boulanger's, continuing with her for the next fourteen years.
 When her studies ended, she began teaching Boulanger's students the rudiments of music and solfège.
 She was Boulanger's close friend and assistant for the rest of her life.

 Boulanger attended the premiere of Diaghilev's ballet The Firebird in Paris, with music by Stravinsky.
 She immediately recognised the young composer's genius and began a lifelong friendship with him.

 In April 1912, Nadia Boulanger made her debut as a conductor, leading the Société des Matinées Musicales orchestra.
 They performed her 1908 cantata La Sirène, two of her songs, and Pugno's Concertstück for piano and orchestra.
 The composer played as soloist.

-Lili Boulanger won the Prix de Rome in 1913, the first woman to do so.
+Lili Boulanger won the Prix de Rome composition prize in 1913, the first woman to do so.

 With the advent of war in Europe in 1914, public programs were reduced, and Boulanger had to put her performing and conducting on hold.
 She continued to teach privately and to assist Dallier at the Conservatoire.
 Nadia was drawn into Lili's expanding war work, and by the end of the year, the sisters had organised a sizable charity, the Comité Franco-Américain du Conservatoire National de Musique et de Déclamation.
 It supplied items such as food, clothing, money, and letters from home to soldiers who had been musicians before the war.

 Weakened by her work during the war, Lili began to suffer ill health.
 She died in March 1918.